-Place the diced potatoes in a large stockpot and add enough water so that the potatoes are covered by 1 inch.
+Boil the potatoes.
+Place the diced potatoes in a large stockpot and add enough cold water so that the potatoes are covered by 1 inch.
 Cook over medium-high heat until the water reaches a boil.
-Then reduce heat to medium to maintain the simmer, and continue cooking the potatoes for 5-8 minutes or until the potatoes pierce easily with a fork.
+Reduce heat to medium to maintain a simmer, then continue cooking the potatoes for 5-8 minutes or until the potatoes pierce easily with a fork.
 Try to avoid overcooking the potatoes.

-Drain the potatoes in a colander.
-Then return the potatoes to the stockpot, drizzle evenly with the vinegar, and let the potatoes rest for 20-30 minutes or until cool enough to handle.
+Drain the potatoes.
+Drain the potatoes thoroughly in a colander.
+Return the potatoes to the stockpot, drizzle evenly with the vinegar, and let the potatoes rest for 20-30 minutes* or until cool enough to handle.

-Taste and season with salt and pepper, to taste.
+Season.
+Taste and season with additional salt and pepper if needed.
 (Also feel free to add in a tablespoon or two of pickle juice if you would like.)

 Serve.
 Serve chilled and enjoy!
 Leftovers can be refrigerated in a sealed container for up to 3 days.

 Potatoes: Feel free to peel the potatoes if you would like.
 I prefer to leave the skins on to add extra texture to the potato salad.

 Time-saving method: If you are in a hurry, you can rinse the potatoes immediately with cold water until chilled.
 Then drain the potatoes thoroughly in a colander, return them to the stockpot, drizzle evenly with the vinegar, and continue on with Step 3.